saturnlighting/literature-review/README.md

 ## Search strategy

 We used a hybrid systematic and snowballing method.
-First, we searched in the SCOPUS electronic database (on 15 November 2022) for empirical studies investigating the relationship between cycling and road lighting.
-The query string used for the search was as follows:
+First, we searched two electronic databases, SCOPUS and Web of Science (WOS) (on 6 January 2023), for empirical studies investigating the relationship between cycling and road lighting, All searches were based on the content of the title, abstract, and keywords, and the query string used for the search was as follows:

 *(bicycl\* OR bik\* OR cycling OR cyclist\* OR “cycle hire”) AND (“city light\*” OR “public light\*” OR “road light\*” OR “street light\*” or